 The color selection will largely depend on which processor type is used.
-If this is a pro-grade iMac with M1 Pro and M1 Max chipsets, Apple will only release it in space gray or silver with black bezels.
-A consumer-grade M2 processor would mean multiple color options and an off-white bezel around the display.
+If this is a pro-grade iMac with Pro and Max chipsets, Apple will only release it in space gray or silver with black bezels.
+A consumer-grade M-series processor would mean multiple color options and an off-white bezel around the display.

 Apple discontinued the space gray Magic accessories alongside the iMac Pro in 2021.
 However, a new set of color-match accessories could arrive with a new iMac Pro.
 The new Magic Keyboard has Touch ID but is only available in alternate colors when ordering a specific color iMac.
 Apple sells only the basic white version separately.

 The redesigned 27-inch iMac will likely be slightly thicker than the 24-inch model to account for airflow and cooling.
 The M1 Pro and M1 Max may be highly efficient processors, but they still generate a lot of heat during intensive operations.

 The display stand will likely have an identical design to the 24-inch iMac, which isn't ideal.
 Many have been clamoring for a new iMac stand with some adjustability, but it is doubtful Apple will implement such a design in this model.

 Early rumors of the new iMac suggested that Apple would increase the display size by shrinking the bezels around the screen.
 This would give users a 30-inch or 32-inch display similar to the Pro Display XDR.